-As a WSPS Senior Consultant, Shannan Boston spends much of her time travelling to remote locations by car to deliver training.
-She is one of thousands of Canadians who work alone, some or all of the time, without direct supervision on or off the worksite.
+As a WSPS consultant, Meron Samuel spends much of her time travelling to remote locations by car to deliver training.
+She is one of thousands of Canadians who work alone, some or all the time, without direct supervision on or off the worksite.
 They may deliver services and products to homes or businesses, work alone after hours, work at home, or travel to geographically remote areas.

 The first step

 It all starts with a hazard assessment.

 - Understand the laws and standards that apply to the work your employee will be doing.
 Is working alone prohibited in some circumstances?

 - Identify and assess the hazards a lone worker may face with help from the worker, others who have done the job, and your joint health and safety committee.
 In addition to hazards related to equipment and processes, assess factors that could put the lone worker at higher risk, such as accidents, illness, fire or other emergencies, driving and weather conditions, sudden illness, and risk of violence.

 - Consider whether new, young or female employees face a higher risk.

 - Determine if the worker is suitable for the job.
 "Working alone can be very challenging," says Meron, "and not everyone can do it from a psychological health and safety perspective."
 The worker should also be medically fit to work alone.

 Your hazard assessment will determine whether risks are too high or can be controlled, and what changes or preventive measures to put in place.